-(a) General - If a student is absent from school, a parent/guardian must call the office (604-987-4431) before 9:00 am to explain the nature of the absence.
+If a student is absent from school, a parent/guardian must call (604-987-4431) or email (office@aquinas.org) the office before 8:45 am to explain the nature of the absence.
 A note written by the parent/guardian must be presented to the office upon return to school.
 This is important for government audit purposes.
-If a student is absent for medical reasons, the note needs to specify this, i.e. sick, doctor, dentist, orthodontist, etc.
+If a student is absent for medical reasons, the note needs to specify this, ex. sick, doctor, dentist, orthodontist, etc.